postcss/postcss-reporter/README.md

 Provide a filter function.
 It receives the message object and returns a truthy or falsy value, indicating whether that particular message should be reported or not.

-By default, only messages with `type: "warning"` warnings are logged.
+By default, only messages with `type: "warning"` are logged.
 (These are the messages produced when the plugin author uses PostCSS's `warn()` function.)

-For example, `function(message) { return true }` will only every message, regardless of the plugin or whether it's a warning or not.
+For example, `function(message) { return true }` will return every message, regardless of whether or not the plugin declares it as a warning.

 **clearAllMessages** (boolean, default = `false`)